turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/ERC20_token_transfer_to_ETH_address.md

 ## Wrapping Up

 That’s it!
-This tutorial has taught you how to transfer AVAX native tokens from the C chain to an ETH wallet.
-Also, this has shown how Avalanche blockchain C chain is compatible with the usual web3 library.
-This is a powerful aspect of the Avalanche blockchain, as it allows Ethereum developers to easily port their work over to the Avalanche side.
+This tutorial has taught you how to transfer ERC-20 tokens from the C-chain to an ETH wallet.
+Remember that the C-chain uses the Ethereum Virtual Machine and is compatible with all of the key Ethereum tools.

-Try transferring your Fuji AVAX tokens by running this script and see if it worked.